syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 {% endhighlight %}

-## Programmatically edit a cell
+## Programmatic editing

 ### Begin editing

 The SfDataGrid allows you to programmatically edit a cell by calling the [SfDataGrid.BeginEdit]() method.
-By calling this method, the particular cell enters into edit mode, allowing you to edit the data manually or programmatically.
-To programmatically edit a cell, refer to the following code example:
+This method enters the particular cell into edit mode, enabling the editing of data programmatically.
+To programmatically edit a cell, refer to the code example below:

 {% highlight c# %}
 this.dataGrid.Loaded += DataGrid_Loaded;